Tuesday September 28th 2021 | 19:45 – 21:15 | Café Hemingway

-One of the speakers will be René Coperus, who is a Senior Research Associate at the Clingendael Institute, strategic advisor at the Dutch ministry of Foreign Affairs and guest researcher at the Germany Institute.
+René Cuperus is a Senior Research Associate at the Clingendael Institute, strategic advisor at the Dutch ministry of Foreign Affairs and guest researcher at the Germany Institute.
 Wiebke Pittlik is chief editor of ‘Duitslandweb’ at the Germany Institute of the University of Amsterdam (DIA).

 This evening will be free of charge.
-It will be in-person, but due to COVID-19 measures we only have limited capacity.
-This is also subject to change depending on the governmental measures.
-A sign up link will follow shortly.
+It will be in-person, but we only have a limited capacity.
+Therefore we kindly ask you to sign up via the following link: https://forms.gle/cCKWMnKDvfCaPodg7

 Due to COVID-19 restrictions you’ll need to show a proof of vaccination, proof of recovery or negative test result for this talk via the ‘CoronaCheck’ app!